lime-os/website/README.md

   <img alt="LimeOS Banner">
 </picture>

-###
+######

-This website serves as the central hub for LimeOS, featuring an intuitive landing page that introduces the platform’s clean, modern design.
-It offers streamlined access to the latest downloads, a hand-picked selection of extensions to personalize your experience, and comprehensive guides to help you fully leverage LimeOS.
+This website serves as the primary resource for LimeOS, showcasing the systems functionality and aesthetics, access to the latest downloads, a curated selection of extensions and easy-to-follow guides to get you going.

-## License
+### License

 This project is licensed under the GPL-3.0 License.
 This license reflects our commitment to ensuring that this software remains free and open-source.